Digichem-Project/build-boy/README.md

 If in doubt, the oldest available OS (currently CentOS-7.9) is the most likely to be compatible.

+[^1]: Some distros are too old to support a modern version of Blender (currently CentOS 7.9).
+For these distros, only a 'lite' version is available.
-[^1]: The main technical requirement is to match the glibc version of your operating system with the version you download.
+[^2]: The main technical requirement is to match the glibc version of your operating system with the version you download.
 Versions of Digichem compiled against a *newer* version of glibc than what is present on your system will not function.
 The oldest currently supported glibc version is 2.17 (CentOS 7.9).

 ## Licenses